hbctraining/scRNA-seq/lessons/07_SC_marker_identification.md

 | Erythrocytes | - |
 | Unknown | 7 |

 If there were any questions about the identity of any clusters, exploring the cluster's markers would be the first step.
-Let's look at the `ann_markers`, filtering for cluster 7.
+Let's look at the `ann_markers`, filtering for cluster 7 and see if we can **obtain any hints about our unknown cluster**.

 <p align="center">
 <img src="../img/cluster7_markers_loadObj.png" width="800">
 </p>

 We see a lot of heat shock and DNA damage genes appear.
-Based on these markers, it is likely that these are stressed or dying cells.
+Based on these markers, it is likely that these are **stressed or dying cells**.
 However, we also see T cell-associated genes and markers of activation.
 It is possible that these could be activated (cytotoxic) T cells.
 We could explore the quality metrics for these cells in more detail before removing just to support that argument.

 We also had questions regarding the identity of cluster 6.
 Is cluster 6 a CD8+ T cell, an NK cell, or an NK T cell?

-We can look at the markers of cluster 6 to try to resolve the identity:
+We can look at the markers of **cluster 6 to try to resolve the identity**:

 <p align="center">
 <img src="../img/cluster6_markers_loadObj.png" width="800">
 </p>

 There are definitely T cell receptors that are enriched among cluster 6.
 Since NK cells cannot have expression of the T cell receptor genes we can therefore conclude that these cannot be NK cells.
 On the other hand CD8+ T cells can have expression of killer cell receptors.
 So, could these be NK T cells?
 Probably not, since NK T cells are usually a rare population and in our case we have many cells here.
-Thus, we hypothesize that cluster 6 represents activated CD8+ T cells (cytotoxic T cells).
+Thus, we **hypothesize that cluster 6 represents activated CD8+ T cells (cytotoxic T cells)**.

 To get a better idea of cell type identity we can explore the expression of different identified markers by cluster using the `FeaturePlot()` function.
 For example, we can look at the cluster 6 markers: